Asiana Airlines Flight 214: Investigation

 The National Transportation Safety Board (NTSB) sent a team of 20 to the scene to investigate.
 On July 7, 2013, NTSB investigators recovered the flight data recorder and cockpit voice recorder and transported them to Washington, D.C., for analysis.
 Additional parties to the investigation include the Federal Aviation Administration, airframe manufacturer Boeing, engine manufacturer Pratt & Whitney, and the Korean Aviation and Railway Accident Investigation Board (ARAIB).
 ARAIB's technical adviser is Asiana Airlines.

 Hersman said that the NTSB conducted a four-hour interview with each pilot, adding that the pilots were open and cooperative.
 She said both pilots at the controls had ample rest before they left South Korea and during the flight when they were relieved by the backup crew.
 All three pilots told NTSB investigators that they were relying on the 777's automated devices for speed control during final descent.
 The relief first officer also stated to NTSB investigators that he had called out "sink rate" to call attention to the rate at which the plane was descending during the final approach.
 This "sink rate" warning was repeated several times during the last minute of the descent.
 ARAIB tested the pilots for drug use four weeks after the accident; the tests proved negative.

 The NTSB's investigative team completed the examination of the airplane wreckage and runway.
 The wreckage was removed to a secure storage location at San Francisco International Airport.
 The Airplane Systems, Structures, Powerplants, Airplane Performance, and Air Traffic Control investigative groups completed their on-scene work.
 The Flight Data Recorder and Cockpit Voice Recorder groups completed their work in Washington.
 The Survival Factors/Airport group completed their interviews of the first responders.
 The next phase of the investigation included additional interviews, examination of the evacuation slides and other airplane components, and a more detailed analysis of the airplane's performance.

 Based on a preliminary review of FDR data, the NTSB stated there was no anomalous behavior of the engines, the autopilot, the flight director, or the autothrottle.
 The autothrottle control was found to be in the "armed" position during documentation of cockpit levers and switches, differing from both the "on" and "off" positions.
-Furthermore, the pilot flying's flight director (Primary Flight Display) was deactivated whereas the instructor pilot's was activated.
-(This may prove to be significant, as deactivating neither or both Flight Directors enables and forces an autothrottle "wake-up" whereas deactivating only one Flight Director inhibits an autothrottle "wake-up".)
+Furthermore, the pilot flying's flight director was deactivated whereas the instructor pilot's was activated.
+Significantly, deactivating neither or both flight directors enables and forces an autothrottle "wake-up" whereas deactivating only one flight director inhibits an autothrottle "wake-up".